heitorfr/ios-image-editor/README.md

 #### Interface

-You can create your own xib for the user interface.
-Set ImageEditorViewController as the file owner.
-Set the frameView outlet (where cropping takes place) and the done, reset and cancel actions.
+You can create your own xib for a custom user interface.

+* Set ImageEditorViewController (or subclass) as the file owner
+* Set the frameView outlet.
+This view must implement the ImageEditorFrameView protocol.
+It must be transparent in the crop area, the image will show behind
+* Set the done, reset and cancel actions.

+The demo app also shows how extended controlls can be implemented: three buttons are used for square, portrait and landscape crop.

+#### To Do

+* There is some image flicker whith large images in the demo app's navigation controller.
+ImageEditorViewController has to resize the image  in UIImageView if needed.
+* Process image in background